lexibank/tlopo/out/vol1/chapter9.md

 ## 3.8.
 Split into two or more sections

 There are a number of verbs of splitting, apparently distinguished by the exact nature of the action, which in tum is often dependent on the texture of the object being split.
-POc &ast;pt')olaql&ast;pʷalaq seems to have been the generic term for splitting or sometimes tearing something into two.
+POc _&ast;(p,pʷ)olaq_/_&ast;pʷalaq_ seems to have been the generic term for splitting or sometimes tearing something into two.
 It was evidently the verb used of splitting a log for firewood.
-POc &ast;potak, &ast;potak-i- was the verb used of splitting something, e.g. a coconut, open.
-POc &ast;kakas, &ast;[ka]kas-i- and &ast;pt')asi were perhaps more generic terms for 'split', but it is difficult to be sure of this from the available reflexes.
-Its Longgu and Bauan reflexes suggest that POc &ast;pisak may have referred to splitting wood finely.
-POc &ast;wakaq has few reflexes, but they refer to splitting or cutting up items less hard than wood.
-Reflexes of POc &ast;Risi(q) ([§3.7](#s-3-7)) sometimes also mean 'split', but this was not its primary meaning.
+POc _&ast;potak_, _&ast;potak-i-_ was the verb used of splitting something, e.g. a coconut, open.
+POc _&ast;kakas_, _&ast;[ka]kas-i-_ and _&ast;(p,pʷ)asi_ were perhaps more generic terms for 'split', but it is difficult to be sure of this from the available reflexes.
+Its Longgu and Bauan reflexes suggest that POc _&ast;pisak_ may have referred to splitting wood finely.
+POc _&ast;wakaq_ has few reflexes, but they refer to splitting or cutting up items less hard than wood.
+Reflexes of POc _&ast;Risi(q)_ ([§3.7](#s-3-7)) sometimes also mean 'split', but this was not its primary meaning.

 <a id="p-260"></a>